-(iv) an identifying number, symbol or other particular assigned to the individual,
+(iv) an identifying number, symbol or other particular assigned to the individual.

-- (vii) information about the individual's educational, financial, employment or criminal history, including criminal records where a pardon has been given, - (viii) anyone else's opinions about the individual,... - [para 23] In this inquiry, I find that there are two types of personal information: (a) personal information of the Government Ministers and employees including their names, titles, signatures, business addresses and business phone numbers; and (b) Third Party personal information which included credit card transaction information related to the Third Party's personal expenses. - [para 24] The personal information of Government Ministers and other Government employees is found on records 1, 2, 3, 4, 7, 8, 9, 10, 13, 14, and 15.
+- (vii) information about the individual's educational, financial, employment or criminal history, including criminal records where a pardon has been given, - (viii) anyone else's opinions about the individual,... - [para 27] In this inquiry, I find that there are two types of personal information that remain at issue: (a) personal information of a former Government Minister including his name, signature and date he approved the credit card transactions, the name of a Government employee within the department and the department address; and (b) Third Party personal information that related directly to the Third Party's personal expenses. - [para 28] The personal information of a former Government Minister is found on records 1, 5, 7, 8, 11, 13, 15, 38, 40, 46, 84 and 85.
+The name of the Government employee is found on records 13, 18, 38 and 40 while the department address is found within records 13, 18, 38, 40, 82 and 84.
 This personal information falls within the definition of personal information in section 1(n) and within the section 17(4)(g) presumption of unreasonable invasion of privacy.
 However, I do not find that the disclosure of this information would be an unreasonable invasion of privacy as, pursuant to section 17(5), this information relates to individuals who were acting in their capacity as public officials (Order F2007-013).
-Furthermore, as the Public Body did not apply any discretionary exceptions to that information and no other mandatory exceptions apply, I intend to order the Public Body to disclose that information to the Applicant. - [para 25] The Third Party's personal information is found within the following records:

-Records 3, 9, 14 - the subject line
+Furthermore, as the Public Body did not apply any discretionary exceptions to that information and no other mandatory exceptions apply, I intend to order the Public Body to disclose that information to the Applicant. - [para 29] The Third Party's personal information that is responsive to the access request is found within the following records.
+This information includes the Third Party's name, the dates on which the Third Party used the credit card for personal purposes, the amount of each of those purchases and information related to the vendor names, locations and other transaction identifiers: - 1, 2, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 38, 39, 40, 41, 42, 44, 46, 47, 48, 51, 61, 82, 84, 85, 86 - [para 30] However, the records also contain headings and other template information usually found on a credit card statement including the address of the credit card company.
+I find that this information is not personal information.
+Some of the records also contain fax headers and footers and date stamps.
+I also find that this information is not personal information.
+Furthermore, as there are no mandatory exceptions that apply to the headings, template information, fax headers and footers and the date stamps, and the Public Body did not apply any discretionary exceptions to the information, I intend to order the Public Body to disclose that information to the Applicant.